 *Holding at no. 2

 Why we love it: Truly, what’s not to love?
-Notre-Dame has reopened, you can find luxurious hotels under $300, Paris museums are loaded with world-class art—the Louvre will start renovations to give the Mona Lisa its own room—and its charming streets offer shopping and global cuisine at every turn.
+You can find luxurious hotels under $300, Paris museums are loaded with world-class art, and its charming streets offer shopping and global cuisine at every turn.
+Whether you’re spending one perfect day (or four) in the French capital, there’s something for everyone in this storied European city.

 Plan your next trip with Afar’s Guide to Paris.